PopeJuliusII/leetcode/Problem 160 - Intersection of Two Linked Lists/explanation.md

 which not only goes through similar problems in detail, but also explains the mathematics behind the algorithm.
 I recommend checking it out!
-Here, suffice it to say that if something travelling at two steps an iteration catches something travelling one step an iteration, we clearly have a cycle.
+Here, suffice it to say that if something travelling at two steps an iteration catches something travelling at one step an iteration, we clearly have a cycle.
 If however, they never meet, that is because `tortoise` and `hare`, travelling from `headA`, never traverse the loop created by `final_node`.
-Finally, the modified list is restored to its original state, irrespective of whether an intersection is found with `final_node.next`.
+Finally, the modified list is restored to its original state, irrespective of whether an intersection is found, with `final_node.next`.

 ### Solution 2: Space Complexity